 people who don’t like homos, singers under 21, hangovers, coffee made

 from cat shit, passionfruit iced tea, and the pacific garbage patch.

 And hey, if true, it’s not exactly bad news

-All these ideas are merely hypotheses, and for most humans the practical or theoretical proof or disproof would probably result in the same indifferent shrug.
+All these thoughts are merely hypotheses, and for most humans the practical or theoretical proof or disproof would probably result in the same indifferent shrug.
 For those of us who like to rub a few brain cells together from time to time, attempting to both understand the fundamental nature of our reality/simulation, and guess at whether or not we too might someday be capable of simulating ourselves, well – these are some goddamn profound ideas.

 So, no need for hand wringing – let’s get on with our character arc and/or real lives.
 While simulation theory definitely causes reflexive revulsion, calling life “just a simulation” isn’t necessarily pejorative.
 Sure, if we take a look at the current state of our own computer simulations and A.I. constructs, it is rather insulting.
 So if we truly are living in a simulation, you gotta give it up to the creator(s), because it’s a goddamn amazing piece of technological achievement.

-Addendum: if this still isn’t sinking in, dinosaurs might do a better job explaining:
+If this still isn’t sinking in, dinosaurs might do a better job explaining: